 Waxing and shaving, though both common methods of hair removal, are vastly different in every other aspect.
-Waxing is a process that requires warm wax to remove the hair follicle from the hair shaft by mechanical force, while shaving is a method that involves a razor blade to trim the hair.
+Waxing is a process that requires warm wax to remove the hair follicle from the root by mechanical force, while shaving is a method that involves a razor blade to trim the hair.
 When it comes to which method is better, well, that depends on a number of factors and which you deem more important than others.
 Consider the below arguments when deciding between waxing vs. shaving.

 The Convenience of Each Method

 With shaving, it’s as simple as hopping in the shower whenever you need or whenever best suits your schedule.
 With waxing, however, a good amount of preparation is required.
 Whether you choose to use an at-home product or go to a spa, you’ll first need to grow your hair to roughly a quarter of an inch, which takes time and involves an awkward growing-out phase.
 If you choose to go to a salon for your wax, you’ll need to book an appointment in advance and factor in the time it’ll take to travel to and from the spa.

 How Long Each Process Takes